EhrmannS/geometr/README.md

 `geometr` aims to improve interoperability of spatial classes.
 Spatial classes are typically a collection of geometric shapes (or their vertices) that are accompanied by various metadata (such as attributes and a coordinate reference system).
 Most spatial classes are conceptually quite similar, yet a common standard lacks for accessing features, vertices or the metadata. `Geometr` fills this gap by providing tools

   1) that produce an identical output for the same metadata of different classes (via socalled getters) and
-  2) that use an indentical input to write to various classes that originally require different input (via socalled setters).
+  2) that use an identical input to write to various classes that originally require different input (via socalled setters).

 ## Installation